imliuyzh/AntCatalog/README.md

 ### Back end
 1. Enter the `client` folder in the command line and execute `npm i` to install the packages
-2. Run `npm start` to run the front end application
+2. Run `npm start` to begin the front end application

 ### Back end
 1. Enter the `server` folder in the command line and execute `npm i` to install the packages